popovidchenko/coding-conventions/README.md

 2. Never compare a boolean variable to `False` using `==`.
 Use `if not x:` instead.
 In order to distinguish `False` from `None` then chain the expressions, such as `if not x and x is not None:`.

-3. For sequences [strings, lists, tuples], use the fact that empty sequences are false, so `if seq:` and `if not seq:` are preferable to `if len(seq):` and `if not len(seq):` respectively.
+3. For sequences [strings, lists, tuples], use the fact that empty sequences are False, so `if seq:` and `if not seq:` are preferable to `if len(seq):` and `if not len(seq):` respectively.

-4. When handling integers, implicit false may involve more risk than benefit [i.e., accidentally handling `None` as 0].
+4. When handling integers, implicit False may involve more risk than benefit [i.e., accidentally handling `None` as 0].
 Compare a value which is known to be an integer [and is not the result of `len()`] against the integer 0.

 ```python
 # GOOD: